Copyright 1994 - 2023 Bill's Bible Basics

-In contrast to the spirit of exclusivity which is common to many churches, religious organizations and cults, I believe that it is only in coming together and sharing what we have each learned from God's Word -- as many of us do with social networks such as Facebook -- that we can all obtain a clearer understanding of the Endtime prophetic picture.
-While it may be true that we won't always see eye-to-eye on every single point -- because we are all different and our backgrounds and life experiences will affect how we understand the Scriptures -- at least we are talking and discussing and making our ideas available for each other's consideration, instead of merely hoarding what we have learned.
-Of course, even Facebook is not free of profiteers, false prophets and overbearing people, so please be very careful wherever you happen to engage in online fellowship, because wolves in sheep's clothing abound, and they will have you for lunch if you let them.
+In contrast to the spirit of exclusivity which is common to many churches, religious organizations and cults, I believe that it is only in coming together and sharing what we have each learned from God's Word -- as many of us already do by way of the various social networks -- that we can all obtain a clearer understanding of the prophetic picture.
+Now, while it is obviously true that we are not always going to see eye-to-eye on every single Biblical point -- because we are all different and our backgrounds and life experiences will affect how we understand the Scriptures -- at least we are talking and discussing, and making our ideas available for each other's consideration, instead of merely hoarding what we have learned.
+Of course, even the social networks are not free of profiteers, false prophets and overbearing people, so please be very careful wherever you happen to engage in online fellowship, because wolves in sheep's clothing abound, and they will have you for lunch if you let them.

 In my view, perhaps one of the most negative affects of this proud, know-it-all spirit and attitude, is how it can really harm the Lord's Work overall.
 As I explain in such articles as "The Misguided End of the World Predictions of Harold Camping", "Sorry . . .
 Jesus Is Not Coming at Any Moment", and "Comet Elenin, Hercolubus, Nibiru, and Planet X", it is precisely because certain preachers and teachers have been so foolish as to make specific date predictions which have failed to come to pass, that not only has our faith been mocked by the unbelieving world, but many of our Christian brethren have likewise become doctrinally confused by these "trumpets" which make an "uncertain sound", as the Apostle Paul tells us in the verses below: